arvigeus/AZ-204/Questions/Managed Identities.md

 Answer: Access control (IAM) is the specific section within the Azure Portal where you can manage access to Azure resources by assigning roles.

 ---

+Question: A new web application has been deployed in a specific Azure subscription.
+The DevOps team will be responsible for monitoring the application and executing future deployments.
+You need to set up Role-Based Access Control (RBAC) for the DevOps team to allow them to view and manage deployment pipelines within the subscription.
+What RBAC role should you assign to the DevOps team?

+- [ ] `*/write`
+- [x] Microsoft.Pipelines/write
+- [ ] Microsoft.DevOps//write
+- [ ] Microsoft.Management/write
+- [ ] Microsoft.Management/read

+Answer: The correct option is `Microsoft.DevOps/write` because to manage deployment pipelines and monitor the application, the DevOps team would require write access to DevOps resources within the subscription.
+This role allows them to view and manage DevOps resources, including deployment pipelines.
+`*/write`: Provides write access to all resources within the subscription, which could be overly permissive and pose a security risk.

+---

+Question: A freshly deployed application service exists within a specific subscription.
+When the application goes live and gains users, a support team will oversee logs and assist with subsequent deployments.
+To enable the support team to view subscription details via RBAC, which access roles should be granted?

+- [x] `*/read`
+- [ ] `Microsoft.Support/*/read`
+- [ ] `Microsoft.Compute/*`
+- [ ] `Microsoft.Insights/diagnosticSettings/*/read`

+Answer: `*/read` grants read access to all resources within the subscription.
+`Microsoft.Insights/diagnosticSettings/*/read` is incorrect because it only allows read access to Microsoft Insights, but support team wants all resources.

+---